Merwin-Rebello/50days-Hchallenge/README.md

 DAY4 = Buy two chocolates such that we do not go indebt and also we have no nonnegative  remaining also we have a price list of chocolates.

-DAY5= Remove the  dedicated element from the list.
+DAY5 = Remove the  dedicated element from the list.

+DAY6 = To find the length of the last word in the given string.